 The Netball First Pathway is the England Netball process for developing Athletes with the attributes to attain excellence.
 The programmes within the pathway are focused on developing Athletes to reach their potential and form the foundations to enable England Netball to be the 'Number 1 Ranked Team in the World'.

 Winning the Netball World Championships and becoming the best team in the world is one of England Netball’s clearest goals.
 The England Performance Pathway is a vital part of establishing England as the number 1 team in the world, by generating world class Athletes.

 County and Satellite Netball Academies such as those in Birmingham are the first step on the Performance Pathway.

 Can you tell me more about the Satellite Academies?

-The Satellite Academies are the first entrance into the Excel Pathway and the focus is on individual development.
-This stage coincides with peak motor learning, therefore athletes are learning how to train and develop the skills of Netball.
-They are also learning basic technical/tactical skills, and ancillary capacities, including warm up and cool down, stretching, hydration and nutrition, recovery, relaxation and focusing.
+Satellite Academies are the first entrance into the Netball First Performance Pathway and the focus is on individual development.
+This stage coincides with peak motor learning, therefore Athletes are learning how to train and develop the skills of Netball.
+They are also learning basic technical/tactical skills, and ancillary capacities, including warm up and cool down, hydration and nutrition, recovery, relaxation and focusing.
 Learning about fitness and injury prevention through exercise is an important part of the Academy, as is decision making during learning activity.
 All Athletes receive a log book which includes a training programme.

 Is the County Academy the same as the Satellite Academies, but for older players?

-No, The purpose of this programme is to focus on working with another player.
+No, the purpose of this programme is to focus on working with another player.
 The emphasis remains on fitness, injury prevention through exercise, training and skill development with competition being used to test and refine skills.
 Again an athlete making decisions within learning activity and the game is an important part of the Academy.
 All Athletes receive a work folder which includes a training programme.